 Finally, with the introduction of Vocia 1.7, the ability to perform live inter-world pages is possible when an MS-1e is present in each Vocia world, and this article describes how to properly configure a system for live inter-world paging.

 MS-1 vs. MS-1e

-The MS-1e features a solid state HDD, more RAM, and a faster processor.
+The MS-1e features a solid state HDD, more RAM, and a faster processor than the MS-1.
 As a result, it can handle 16 CobraNet lines vs 8 on the MS-1, and the MS-1e can support live inter-world paging to up to 50 other MS-1e assuming it is running Vocia firmware version 1.7 or higher (released February/March 2016).

 The original MS-1 model does not support live inter-world paging.
 To enable live inter-world paging in the Universe, all MS-1 devices in the Universe must be MS-1e models running Vocia 1.7 or higher.

 The original MS-1 (up to Vocia FW 1.6.x) runs on Linux 10.0.4, Vocia version 1.7 will update this to Linux 14.0.41 LTS.
 Biamp manages and maintains the operating system updates in conjunction with Vocia firmware updates.
 There are no “independent” updates to patch or modify Linux on the device outside of the Biamp firmware updates.
 We recommend maintaining the devices on a network with adequate firewall and network security to prevent malicious external attacks.

 The MS-1 and MS-1e are hybrid network devices which have 4 LAN (or NIC) ports which must each connect to unique networks.
 The need for separate networks is rooted in conflicts which can arise in the operating system if it finds multiple NICs in the same subnet.